pyload/pyload/docs/api/datatypes.rst

      enum PackageStatus {
        Ok,
        Paused,
+       Folder,
        Remote,
      }

      // types for user interaction
      // some may only be place holder currently not supported
-     // also all input - output combination are not reasonable, see InteractionManager for further info enum Input {
+     // also all input - output combination are not reasonable, see InteractionManager for further info
+     // Todo: how about: time, int, ip, file, s.o. enum Input {
        NA,
        Text,
-       TextBox,
+       Textbox,
        Password,
        Bool,   // confirm like, yes or no dialog Click,  // for positional captchas
-       Choice,  // choice from list
+       Select,  // select from list
        Multiple,  // multiple choice from list of elements List, // arbitary list of elements
        Table  // table like data structure